chris-straka/bugtracker/app/express/README.md

 This backend monolith implements sessions, graphQL, rest, PG (no ORM).

-I use [rancher desktop](https://docs.rancherdesktop.io/getting-started/installation/) (which uses nerdctl) and not docker desktop.

 ## Notes

 Sessions are stateful when stored on the server and violate restful principles.
 For this API, I'm going to make the API read the sessionID and then hit the DB to find out more information on the user.